awsdocs/aws-glue-developer-guide/doc_source/console-jobs.md

 **Note**
 To get step\-by\-step guidance for adding a job with a generated script, see the **Add job** tutorial in the console\.

    Optionally, you can add a security configuration to a job to specify at\-rest encryption options\.
-For more information, see [Encrypting Data Written by Crawlers, Jobs, and Development Endpoints](encryption-security-configuration.md)\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/glue/latest/dg/console-jobs.html)

 **Note**